lastcoolnameleft/kubernetes-workshop/k8s-hello-world.md

 Kubernetes will ensure that your application keeps running, by automatically restarting containers that fail, spreading containers across nodes, and recreating containers on new nodes when nodes fail.

-### To find the public IP address assigned to your application
+### Get the Public IP Address

+When you first try to get the Service IP, the External Public IP will not show up yet.
+This is because it is still being provisioned from Azure.

 ```shell
 kubectl get service my-nginx